 Thus the TEN-T Network, Trans European Transport Networks was born, having been conceived as a planned whole of priority networks for promoting and strengthening seamless transport chains for passenger and freight throughout the European Union, while trying to keep up with the latest technological trends.

 This policy is vital for Europe to re- boost its economy and generate new work posts.
-The budget of 24.05 million euros up to 2020, in combination with other EU financing sources and the European Investment Bank, should significantly stimulate investment and guarantee successful implementation of the new infrastructures policy.
+The approved budget, in combination with other EU financing sources and the European Investment Bank, should significantly stimulate investment and guarantee successful implementation of the new infrastructures policy.

 Its main aims are: